• Skip to primary navigation

 Let’s taco through it.

-Cauliflower chickpea taco meat
+Cauliflower chickpea taco meat in pan with wooden spoon

 The mixture of cauliflower and chickpeas for a taco filling is one I can safely say I never would have though of it I hasn’t seen it on a menu.